 - Fluency and flexibility are developed in every lesson (including looking at relationships and making connections);

-- Differentiation of lessons through effective assessment for learning using questioning and scaffolding so that struggling learners can access the lesson content:
+- Adaptive teaching within lessons through the EEF’s ‘Five-a-Day’ principle: explicit instruction, cognitive and metacognitive strategies, scaffolding, flexible grouping and using technology effective assessment for learning using questioning and scaffolding so that all pupils can access the learning.

-- Children grasping a concept rapidly will be challenged through rich and sophisticated problems;
+- Children grasping a concept rapidly will be challenged through problem solving and reasoning questions;

-- Skillful assessment identifies children who are struggling to grasp concepts leading to guided groups and catch up sessions with qualified teachers or teaching assistants, and if required, structured interventions;
+➢ Skillful assessment for learning identifies children who are struggling to grasp concepts leading to guided groups and catch up sessions with qualified teachers or teaching assistants, and if required, structured interventions;

 - Full exploration of each concept before moving on, pupils will have plenty of practice to embed ideas.
 Struggling learners will have ample time to remediate when necessary and advanced learners will have enough opportunities to deepen their understanding.